Bevan0/bevan-transfer/README.md

 ## Usage

-On the receiving computer, run `bevan-transfer` and enter `RECV`.
-Enter the (relative) file name & path for the received file to be written to.
-When you see "Please wait...", it is ready to receive files.
+On the receiving computer, run `bevan-transfer recv [file name]`, with [file name] being substituted with where you want to save your file.
+When you see `Ready to accept files.`, you can now send the file.

-On the sending computer, run `bevan-transfer` and enter `SEND`.
-Enter the (relative) file name & path of the file to be sent.
-Next, enter the IP address of the receiving computer.
-Finally, it will confirm the file name and IP address.
-Enter `Y` to confirm and it will connect and send the file.
+On the sending computer, run `bevan-transfer send [file name] [ip of receiver]`, with [file name] being substituted with the file you want to send and [ip of receiver] being substituted with the IP of the receiving computer.

 Once the file transfer is complete, both the receiving and the sending programs will exit.